One member is unlisted.

 President/Founder, Starlight Valet

 Chavet Constable is a mother, wife, volunteer, veteran of the United States Navy and business owner in Jacksonville, Florida.
 She is President of Starlight Valet, one of Jacksonville's premier valet and parking companies specializing in public and private events throughout Northeast Florida and South Georgia.
 She credits her success to her clients and says she loves her work.
 Starlight Valet has continuously employed currently enrolled UNF students since its founding in February 2000.
 Chavet is also a board member and active guardian in Guardian Ad Litem, the primary child abuse victim advocacy agency in the state of Florida.
 She also provides consulting work for small companies striving for success.
-Chavet has been a member of the UNF Carpenter Library Dean’s Leadership Council since 2017.
+Chavet has been a member of the UNF Library Dean's Leadership Council since 2017.

 While pursuing degrees in Communications & Marketing at UNF, over the next two years, Ellen hopes to use her experiences over the last decade to help foster community and growth within the University Library and the Jacksonville community.
 Ellen is the founder of Art Sales and Stories and principal of River City Contractors, Inc. Ellen is a passionate arts advocate and enjoys business development, marketing, and client relations for both of her companies.
-Ellen joined the Dean's Leadership Council in 2018.
+Ellen joined the UNF Library Dean's Leadership Council in 2018.

 UNF Alum, CEO - Analytics Partners

 Lisa Davis has over 10 years of IT, and Business analytics experience specializing in Data Warehousing, Business Intelligence and Analytic Capabilities.
 She has in-depth knowledge and hands-on experience in implementing, integrating and deploying business intelligence software in a variety of environments.
 In the last five years, she has served as a member of numerous internal consulting groups with Fortune 100 companies in the healthcare and financial industries.
 She works closely with new and existing clients to determine their individual business intelligence needs and maps those needs to a technological solution.
 Lisa then guides her clients through a business intelligence project life cycle making sure all the required components to a successful deployment are in place.
-She uses her experience in the subject areas of needs assessment and recommendation, systems analysis & design, implementation, project management, testing, deployment, documentation, curriculum development and training to facilitate these activities.
-Lisa has been a member of the UNF Carpenter Library Dean’s Leadership Council since 2014.
-Lisa served as Vice Chair from 2016-18.
+She uses her experience in the subject areas of needs assessment and recommendation, systems analysis & design, implementation, project management, testing, deployment, documentation, curriculum development, and training to facilitate these activities.
+Lisa has been a member of the UNF Library Dean's Leadership Council since 2014.
+Lisa served as Vice-Chair from 2016-18.

 Artist & Teacher, Sharon Goldman Fine Art